kemperleonidas-lab/ai-ma-screening-tool/README.md

 ## Current Status

-This project is currently focused on improving data quality and robustness in the parsing pipeline.
+The project is currently focused on improving data quality and robustness in the parsing pipeline.

-Initial development showed that inconsistent or inaccurate input data significantly impacts downstream analysis and overall system reliability.
-As a result, the current work prioritizes building and testing a reliable data parsing layer.
+During development, it became clear that inconsistent or inaccurate input data propagates through the system and undermines downstream analysis.
+Therefore, the current priority is to establish a reliable and validated data foundation.

-The `test_html_parser.py` module is used to validate parsing logic and ensure consistent extraction of financial data before it enters the analysis workflow.
+The `test_html_parser.py` module is used to systematically test and validate parsing logic, ensuring consistent extraction of financial data before it enters the analysis workflow.

-This step is critical to establish a stable foundation for subsequent components such as agent-based analysis, benchmarking, and report generation.
+This reflects a broader design focus on building reliable AI systems by addressing data quality and validation early in the pipeline.

 ## Key Learnings

 - Designing multi-step AI workflows